btj/jlearner/exercises.md

   ```
 - Expression: `main()`

+Note: all Java language constructs that you need to use for these exercises are also used in the examples that you can find via the drop-down menu at the top of the JLearner webpage, so you may want to open a second copy of JLearner in a separate window so that you can look at a relevant example while making an exercise.

+Note: some later exercises build on earlier ones, so keep your solutions.

 ## Methods, loops

 - Declare a method that computes the average (rounded toward zero) between two given integers (Note: in Java, if `x` and `y` are of type `int`, `x / y` is the quotient of `x` and `y`, rounded toward zero.)